embray/gappy/README.rst

 Prerequisites
 -------------

-* Supported platforms: Linux, Cygwin.
+* Supported platforms: Linux, MacOS, Cygwin.

-  * Likely works with MacOS and most \*BSD flavors but has not been tested.
+  * Likely works with most other \*BSD flavors but has not been tested.

 * Python 3.6 or up with development headers installed.
 On Debian-based systems this means: